mjkaul/Learning_AI/roadmap.md

 - Get a new job.
 - Build something amazing.

-Then go learn something else.
+Now go learn something else—and build an AI+KG tutor to help yourself & others!

 -----